google/flax/docs/design_notes/lift.md

 but on the outside there are only JAX Arrays and PRNG keys.

 For most use cases, Flax is used to define models in a stateful way.
-Because a `Module` behaves pure functional externally  we can utilize the full power of JAX with all of its transformations.
+Because a `Module` behaves like a pure function externally, we can fully utilize JAX with all of its transformations.
 There are, however, cases when we want to have the best of both worlds by using transformations and `Module` together.
 This design note explains how we extend JAX's functional transformation to work on `Module`s that have internal state and randomness.